 —- From Deep Rooted Wisdom; Stories from Generations of Gardeners

 The outline below follows a presentation on mixing food plants into regular old landscapes.
 It’s a 45 minute presentation for the Florida Nursery, Growers & Landscape Association’s annual trade show in Orlando, 2016.

 The trendy word is foodscaping.
 But it’s nothing new.
 A centuries old philosophy called agrarianism, tied to the Romantic era, extols the virtues of bringing bits of rural life to city people.
 Traditional French Potager gardens mix formal design with food plants.
-Antebellum plantsmen like James Henry Hammond’s 1830’s plantation in South Carolina included 400 acre landscape designed to be agricultural experimentation and beautiful–bringing exotic crops right up the front door.
+Antebellum plantsmen like James Henry Hammond’s 1830’s plantation in South Carolina included a 400 acre landscape designed to be agricultural experimentation and beautiful–bringing exotic crops right up to the front door.

 But even when unintentional, even in modern, bland landscapes, you can find plants to eat.
 People are amazed to learn that a common plant, like a yucca, already in their landscape, can be used for salad.
 Or that yaupon holly makes a great tea.

 Of course, new plants constantly come to markets and gardens.
 And plants rarely considered pretty, like rice, even find a place in home landscapes.
 Even mushrooms get mixed in by crafty gardeners.

 Let’s look at some old common plants and talk about some of the lessons that can be taught through foodscaping.

 You are probably already growing lots of edible plants.
 These common landscape plants have, at various times and in various cultures, been important food plants.